BATTERY LIFE PROJECT

 ⭐⭐⭐⭐⭐

-Battery cells from different modules can be redistributed to obtain a better match in refurbished modules and best modules will go back into the ferry.
-Others will have a second- life elsewhere in shore-based applications.
+Battery cells from different modules can be redistributed to obtain a better match in refurbished modules and best modules will go back into the ferry as spare modules.
+Others will have a second-life elsewhere in shore-based applications.

 In this case study shore-based battery system will be tested providing auxiliary service to local grid balancing and boosting ferry charging.